Waujito/youtubeUnblock/README.md

 - `--packet-mark=<mark>` Use this option if youtubeUnblock conflicts with other systems rely on packet mark.
 Note that you may want to change accept rule for iptables to follow the mark.

 - `--fbegin` and `--fend` flags: youtubeUnblock supports multiple sets of strategies for specific filters.
-You may want to initiate a new set after the default one, like: `--sni-domains=googlevideo.com --faking-strategy=md5sum --fbegin --sni-domains=youtube.com --faking-strategy=tcp_check --fend --fbegin --sni-domains=l.google.com --faking-strategy=pastseq --fend`.
+You may want to initiate a new set after the default one, like: `--sni-domains=googlevideo.com --faking-strategy=md5sum --fbegin --sni-domains=youtube.com --faking-strategy=tcp_check --fbegin --sni-domains=l.google.com --faking-strategy=pastseq`.
 Note, that the priority of these sets goes backwards: last is first, default (one that does not start with --fbegin) is last.
 If you start the new section, the default settings are implemented just like youtubeUnblock without any parameters.
 Note that the config above is just an example and won't work for you.

 ## Troubleshooting